pschatzmann/arduino-audio-tools/README.md

 Some basic C++ classes that can be used for Audio Processing using the Arduino Framework

-- I2S (to read and write to the internal I2S) [ESP32 only]
+- a simple I2S class (to read and write to the internal I2S) [ESP32 only]
-- ADC (to read analog data with the help of I2S) [ESP32 only]
+- a simple ADC class (to read analog data with the help of I2S) [ESP32 only]
 - Converters
 - Notes (Frequencies of notes)
 - SineWaveGenerator (to generate some sine tone)
-- NBuffer (Multi buffer for writing and reading the data)
+- NBuffer (Multi buffer for writing and reading of (sound) data)
 - TimerAlarmRepeating (e.g. for sampling sound data using exact times) [ESP32 only]

 This functionality provides the glue which makes different sound processing components and libraries work together.